omerbenamram/pyzap/README.md

 </table>
 ....

-or use from command line (still a little rough with unicode support for argv in Windows).
+or use from command line (and get an excel/csv - requires pandas!).
-(and get awesome excel support via pandas)

     $ pyzap --help